imdhruv99/Task-Manager/task-manager-helm/README.md

 ## Installation Steps

-1. I have provided the demo values files, you can update everything inside those files according to your need, I have kept everything minimal.
+1. Install NGINX Ingress Controller (Cluster-Scoped) Deploy the ingress controller in a dedicated namespace (`ingress-nginx`).
+This is a **one-time setup** for your cluster.

+    ```bash
+    # Add the ingress-nginx Helm repository
+    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
+    ```
+    ```bash
+    # Install the ingress controller with NodePort (for local clusters)
+    helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress-nginx --create-namespace --set controller.service.type=NodePort

+    # For cloud providers (AWS/GCP/Azure), use LoadBalancer instead: --set controller.service.type=LoadBalancer (default is this so no need to change)
+    ```

-2. Once you are done with creating values file, you can package the helm chart with below command
+2. Then update values.yaml files according to your need, after that you can package the helm chart with below command

     ```bash
     cd task-manager-helm